The Man You Love Is A Withdrawer – 5 Ways To Help Him And Your Relationship

 I wish you courage and willingness to go after an incredible relationship.
 Even if the man you love is a withdrawer.
 Let me know if I can help.

-I’m Michael W. Regier, Ph.D., a clinical psychologist and certified Emotionally Focused Couples Therapist and EFT supervisor, seeing clients within California via the Internet.
-I help couples understand healthy communication and unhealthy emotional withdrawal.
+I’m Michael W. Regier, Ph.D., a clinical psychologist Emotionally Focused and psycho-spiritual Therapist.
+I see clients within California via the Internet.
+I help individuals and couples understand healthy communication and unhealthy emotional withdrawal.
 My wife Paula and I co-authored the book Emotional Connection: The Story & Science of Preventing Conflict & Creating Lifetime Love and developed an online course teaching relationship foundations.